pianostringquartet/prototype/README.md

 Nodes can now be deleted -- double tap to open the node info box and click 'Delete'.

-Also fixes graph deletion bug where graphs would afterward we created without proper graph numbers.
+Also fixes graph deletion bug where graphs would afterward be created with improper graph numbers.

 ![](delete_nodes.gif)